 A trigger situation sets off our nervous “fight, flight or freeze” reaction as we have assimilated it as a threat.

 A belief is a thought we think over and over.
-A trigger situation becomes a belief, one that is very useful to keep us safe.
+A trigger situation becomes a belief, one that was very useful to keep us safe.

-However, as adults we will continue to be triggered by situations that we once believed to be threatening.
+However, as adults we can continue to be triggered by situations that we once believed to be threatening.

 Even if they aren’t any more!